fsoubelet/xibs/docs/faq.rst

 Bunched and Coasting Beams
 --------------------------

+.. admonition:: This section in short

+    To simulate coasting beams, set `bunched=False` when calling the `.growth_rates` method.
+Two cases appear:

+        - With `~.BjorkenMtingwaIBS` analytical expressions are adapted, leading to correct results.
+        - With `~.NagaitsevIBS` an approximation is made using as bunch length :math:`C / 2 \pi` and a deviation to correct results might be observed.
+A warning will be logged to the user.

-Users may want to obtain IBS growth rates for simulations in which they have coasting beams.
+It is possible in ``xibs`` to obtain analytical IBS growth rates for simulations dealing with coasting beams.
-This is possible, through currently only in the Bjorken & Mtingwa formalism.
+The functionality is implemented in both analytical classes, `~.BjorkenMtingwaIBS` and `~.NagaitsevIBS`, though in the latter an approximation is made and resulting values should be expected to deviate from the correct ones.

-The `~.BjorkenMtingwaIBS.growth_rates` method provides a `bunched` boolean argument, which defaults to `True`, corresponding to a bunched beam case.
+The `.growth_rates` in both classes method provides a `bunched` boolean argument, which defaults to `True`, corresponding to a bunched beam case.
 To adapt the growth rates calculation for a coasting beam, one simply has to set this argument to `False`:

 .. code-block:: python

     # Let's assume your beam and optics parameters have been instantiated
     IBS = xibs.analytical.BjorkenMtingwaIBS(beam_params, optics)
+    # IBS = xibs.analytical.NagaitsevIBS(beam_params, optics)  # alternatively

     # Getting growth rates for a bunched beam (default)
     rates_bunched = IBS.growth_rates(psx, epsy, sigma_delta, bunch_length)